-- these companies pay a fine whose amount is no less than two times the minimum provided by the Competition Law; and - · the settlement is entered into before the filing of a criminal case.
+- these companies pay a fine whose amount is no less than two-thirds of the fine provided by the Competition Law; - · the settlement is entered into before the filing of a criminal case.

 Settlement becomes effective following the payment of the fine by the relevant company.